NUMEV Seminar “Data-driven modeling and time series prediction using the generalized Langevin equation”

 Abstract

 Protein-folding kinetics is typically described as Markovian (i.e., memoryless) diffusion in a one-dimensional free energy landscape, governed by an instantaneous friction coefficient that is fitted to reproduce experimental or simulated folding times.
 According to this view, the folding time is dominated by the exponential of the folding free energy barrier, the Arrhenius factor, where the friction coefficient only sets the pre-exponential time scale and plays a subordinate role.
-By analysis of large-scale molecular-dynamics simulation trajectories of fast-folding proteins from the Shaw group using the special-purpose computer ANTON, it is demonstrated that the friction characterizing protein folding exhibits significant memory with a decay time that is of the same order as the folding and unfolding times.
+By analyzing large-scale molecular dynamics simulation trajectories of fast-folding proteins from the Shaw group using the special-purpose computer ANTON, it is demonstrated that the friction characterizing protein folding exhibits significant memory with a decay time that is of the same order as the folding and unfolding times.
 Non-Markovian modeling not only reproduces simulations accurately but also demonstrates that memory friction effects lead to anomalous and drastically modified protein kinetics.
 For the set of proteins for which simulations are available, it is shown that the folding and unfolding times are not dominated by the free-energy barrier but rather by the non-Markovian friction.

 Memory effects are also present for non-equilibrium systems.
-Using an appropriate non-equilibrium formulation of the GLE, it is demonstrated that the motion of living organisms is characterized by memory friction, which allows to characterize internal feedback loops of such organisms and to classify and sort individual organisms The GLE can be even used to predict complex phenomena such as weather data.
+Using an appropriate non-equilibrium formulation of the GLE, it is demonstrated that the motion of living organisms is characterized by memory friction, which allows to characterize internal feedback loops of such organisms and to classify and sort individual organisms.
+The GLE can even be used to predict complex phenomena such as weather data.

 Receive a weekly summary of the UM agenda

-* By entering your e-mail address you agree to receive the weekly UM agenda summary by e-mail and you acknowledge our privacy policy.
-You can unsubscribe at any time using the unsubscribe link or by contacting us by e-mail.
+* By entering your email address, you agree to receive a weekly summary of the UM calendar by email and acknowledge that you have read ourprivacy policy.
+You can unsubscribe at any time using the unsubscribe linkor by contacting us by email.